 “A melody, a lyric, or a certain harmony can trigger memories,” says conductor Jeffrey Reed.

 Reed has been bringing back the memories as music director of Orchestra Kentucky since he founded it in 2000.
-Sometimes combining classical and popular music, his concert presentations are singularly authentic, recreating the soundtracks of pop music’s greatest decades.
-From the 1940s to our time, his concerts celebrate anniversaries and popular music milestones, from Beethoven, Mahler and Stravinsky, to Elvis, The Beatles and The Beach Boys to The Carpenters and beyond, drawing on some of the nation’s brightest musical talent.
+Sometimes combining classical and popular music, his concert presentations are singularly authentic, recreating the soundtracks of music’s greatest decades.
+From the 17th century to our time, his concerts celebrate anniversaries and music milestones, from Beethoven, Mahler and Stravinsky, to Elvis, The Beatles and The Carpenters, drawing on some of the nation’s brightest musical talent.

-His pops programming has been nationally recognized.
+His programming has been nationally recognized.
 Bestselling author and marketer Seth Godin singled out Jeffrey Reed in his best-selling study of new creativity, “Small is the New Big.”
 Godin praised his “clever” concerts and praised the “totally different way” Reed approaches programming.
 Reed is the only musician featured in the book.

 For booking information, please contact artist representative Rachel Bowron at firstname.lastname@example.org.